Misericordia University Cheerleading

 Community Service - The coaching staff encourages the athletes to not only take an active role on campus, but in the community as well.
 During the 09-10 season, MU cheerleaders organized the 2nd annual "Cougars for a Cure" and raised over $3,200 for St. Jude Children's Research Hospital.
 In the past five years over $10,000 was donated to St. Jude's by the Cougar cheerleaders.
 In the last four seasons, MU has participated in numerous other charity events including the Autism Awareness Walk, Luzerne County Down Syndrome Network's Buddy Walk, United Way fundraising and team-organized food drives.

 Competition - The team also competes at UCA's National College Championship each January.
-Their 2014 produced MU's best finish ever - 3rd place at the nationals event amoung DIII teams.
+Their 2014 performance produced MU's best finish ever - 3rd place at the nationals event amoung DIII teams.
 MU has qualifies for the final round of competition for the last three seasons.
 In 2013 the program finished fourth.
 In 2012 the team placed 5th among Division II and III schools in the All-Girl Cheer Division.
-For more details on Misericordia's accomplishments, please see the Competition Results web page.

 Tara Coletti-Sinclair is a graduate of College Misericordia and she is a former Cougar cheerleader.
 She holds a BA in English and a Masters Degree in Instructional Technology.